Description of Historic Place

 The Cambridge-Narrows Regional Library is a small, shingled wood frame building that has been refurbished inside and out and is fast becoming a community center.
 It was built in the mid-1850's and retains its structural integrity from that period.

-The Templars occupied the building into the early 20th century, then for as much as six decades, it served as the Agricultural Hall.
+The Templars occupied the building into the early 20th century, It was also used by the W.C.T.U.
+(Women's Christian Temperance Union).
+Then for as much as six decades, it served as the Agricultural Hall.
 The Agriculture Societies were widespread within the province and were made up of local farmers whose chief goal was to improve methods of farming.
 They held one-day agricultural fairs in this building and were involved in sponsoring lime kilns and importing well-bred animals for breeding purposes.

 With the decline of small farms, the hall was obtained by the local Senior Citizens group who made substantial improvements to it, including indoor plumbing.
 As this group declined, the hall was used by a relatively short-lived community Women’s Institute group, and then by an equally short-lived Lions group.
 In the 21st century, the Village Council, at the request of a well-organized and energetic citizens’ group, decided to explore the idea of a library for the Village of Cambridge-Narrows and the surrounding area.
 This has come to fruition and it is a pleasant, useful and vibrant addition to the community.

 The basic structure of the original hall is still evident.
 The addition of the foyer was designed purposely to complement the original structure.
 The two doors into the main building are reminiscent of the typical one room school construction in rural areas and the original placement of the windows has been maintained.
 The only original feature in the interior is the board and batten treatment of the walls.

 Queen Victoria reigned between 1837 to 1876 (for 63 years and 7 months, until her death).

 A portrait of her would have been on display at the front of the Cambridge Hall between 1850's and 1870's.